 How to store fresh corn:

-How to shuck corn:
+How to shuck fresh corn:

 Once you get the hang of method one I think it’s quicker, but you can’t beat the ease of method two.

-Place one ear of corn in a large bowl with high sides and using a small sharp knife cut the kernels off of the cob.
+Place one ear in a large bowl with high sides and, using a small sharp knife, cut the kernels off of the cob.
 Then, using the back of the blade, scrape against the cob to press out any remaining milky corn liquid.
-Repeat with the remaining ears of corn.
+This will add extra flavor.

-Yes, like you I have seen tons of online recipes for slow cooker creamed corn.
-But I just don’t get it unless it’s the dead of winter and all you have is frozen corn.
-In my humble opinion, putting fresh summer corn in a slow cooker and cooking it for hours is a mistake.
+I have seen many online recipes using slow cookers or instant pots, but I don’t get it.
+In my humble opinion, putting fresh summer corn in a slow cooker or instant pot and cooking it to death is a mistake.
+If you have fresh, it only takes minutes to cook.

 Leftovers, if you have them, are equally delicious and can be stored covered in the refrigerator for up to three days.
 I usually reheat in the microwave for a minute or two.